bigbizze/pinescript-docs/final_combined_manual.md

 ## Open

 The Pine Script ™ code of scripts published **open** is visible to all users.
 Open-source scripts on TradingView use the Mozilla license by default, but you may choose any license you want.
-You can find information on licensing at [GitHub](GitHub).
+You can find information on licensing at .

 ## Protected